 Paris didn’t capture my heart right away.

-It took time for me to see beneath the oxymoron of cherry blossoms and grandeur, side-by-side with an overcrowded city and curt French people who don’t really smile.
 The people seemed distant, the language impenetrable, the streets littered with tourist traps and €9 coffees.
 It took me a while to see the beauty, to learn the customs and understand the sweet and sour of the French people.

 The glossy, crispy, chewy, buttery pastries were easier to get to know.
 The market cheese counter, teeming with unknown textures and flavors, drew me in.
 The marriage of bitter green salad leaves, astringently salted blue cheese, rich nuts and sweet figs helped me on my way.
 The tender ham, called the “Prince of Paris,” made in a forgotten corner of the capital, aromatic and salty combined with creamy butter and eye-watering mustard helped, too.
 My first taste of French natural wine, crisp and tender and alive, woke me up, spoke to my palate in a language I couldn’t speak, but I could absolutely understand.

 My first friends in France were foods.
 Is that weird?

 But once I had a few of these good friends with me, I could go out and make more.
 I worked in restaurants and bars, making cocktails and serving the most amazing quality of produce to rich and poor Parisians alike.